julinas/generative-tarot/README.md

 ### credits

-The image approximation used for generation of card illustrations was lightly adapted from [alteredqualia](https://alteredqualia.com/visualization/evolve/)'s implementation of Roger Alsing's algorithm: namely, genetic_approx.py.
+The image approximation used for generation of card illustrations was lightly adapted from [alteredqualia](https://alteredqualia.com/visualization/evolve/)'s implementation of Roger Alsing's algorithm: genetic_approx.py.